ContainerHQ/arkis-api-docs/source/includes/_node.md

-memory      | Node memory in MB last_ping   | Date and time of the last time the node was contacted by Arkis docker_version | Docker's version used in the node created_at  | The date and time when this node was deployed updated_at  | The date and time when this node was updated last
+memory      | Node memory in MB last_ping   | Date and time of the last time the node was contacted by Arkis docker_version | Docker's version used in the node created_at  | The date and time when this node was created deployed_at | The date and time when this node was deployed updated_at  | The date and time when this node was updated last

 ## List all nodes of a cluster